Lynx (bus company): History

-Coastal Red was founded by Stephen Challis and Andrew Warnes in 2013.
+Lynx was founded by Stephen Challis and Andrew Warnes in 2013.
 The pair (along with Julian Patterson) had previously established Konectbus in 1999 before selling it to the Go-Ahead Group in March 2010.
 Having considered construction and engineering, the idea of a new bus operation formally began in spring 2014.
 Julian Patterson would come aboard later that year upon leaving Go-Ahead.

-Operations commenced for Lynx on 6 January 2015, with a school contract between Southery and Downham Market Academy.
-On 26 January 2015, their first public bus service began, operating hourly between King's Lynn to Hunstanton, seven days a week.
+Operations commenced on 6 January 2015, with a school contract between Southery and Downham Market Academy.
+On 26 January 2015, their first public bus service began, operating hourly between King's Lynn to Hunstanton.

 Lynx expanded its network of routes with the takeover three Council-subsidised bus services from Stagecoach in Norfolk in September 2017, followed by a further eight former Stagecoach routes from 29 April 2018, after Stagecoach closed their King's Lynn depot.
 Among the services taken on following Stagecoach's withdrawal from the area was the western half of the popular and well established Coasthopper service between King's Lynn and Cromer.
 Lynx took over operation of the King's Lynn to Wells-next-the-Sea section of this route, rebranded it as Coastliner 36 and extended the service inland from Wells to Fakenham.
 A further three services were taken over from Stagecoach in September 2018.

-During 2019, Lynx funded a 'comprehensive' refurbishment/renewing of the Queen Elizabeth Hospital, King's Lynn bus shelters, and a next bus information screen was provided by Norfolk County Council.
+During 2019, Lynx funded a refurbishment/renewing of the Queen Elizabeth Hospital, King's Lynn bus shelters, and a next bus information screen was provided by Norfolk County Council.